Bachelor of Science in Applied Biological Sciences Degree

 Start your career strong with a KU applied biological sciences degree

 Health care industries are among the top 10 most profitable in the nation according to Forbes Magazine.
-The Bureau of Labor Statistics projects health science-related careers, including health care to grow 11 percent by 2022.
+According to the Bureau of Labor Statistics, employment in healthcare occupations is projected to grow 15 percent from 2019 to 2029.
 This field includes a variety of in-demand professions, including medical health care, veterinary health care, immunology and animal science.

 A health science professional’s duties might include: